-Eating by yourself is a lost art form.
-Whether we’re all in too much of a hurry to consider stopping anywhere else besides Starbucks, or simply terrified of being left to our own thoughts for a half hour, walking into a restaurant and eating a full meal by yourself simply doesn’t get the respect it deserves.
+Eating by yourself is a lost art.
+Whether you’re in too much of a hurry to consider stopping anywhere else besides Starbucks, or simply terrified of being left to your own thoughts for a half hour, walking into a restaurant and eating a full meal by yourself simply doesn’t get the respect it deserves.
 But we’re here to tell you - it f*cking rocks.

-No matter how crowded the place is you’ll always get a seat, you can order exactly what you want when you want, and if all you want to do is stare off and fantasize about being a dog for an hour, no one is going to stop you.
+No matter how crowded the place is, you’ll always get a seat, you can order exactly what you want, and if you feel like staring off and fantasizing about being a dog for an hour, no one is going to stop you.
 This is your time and no one else’s.
-So throw away that sad granola bar in your glove compartment, and don’t you dare pull into the Arby’s drive-through.
+So throw away that sad granola bar in your glove compartment, and don’t you dare pull into the Arby’s drive-thru.
 These are places you actually need to be eating at alone in LA.

 Sushi as a whole is always a solid choice when dining alone.
 But few places cater to the solo mission better than KazuNori.
-The stark downtown sushi counter is bar seating only, and that means no one will blink twice when you stroll in as the confident individual you are.
-And at KazuNori, it’s all about the hand roll.
-So choose from one of their three set hand-roll menus, and then just sit back, relax, and scroll through Instagram in peace.
+The stark Downtown spot features bar seating only, and that means no one will blink twice when you stroll in as the confident individual you are.
+So choose from one of their four set hand-roll menus, and then just sit back, relax, and scroll through Instagram in peace.

-On a chilly 72 degree day in LA, few things beat a bowl of Nong La pho by your lonesome.
-With locations on both Sawtelle and La Brea now, the modern Vietnamese cafe has built a large following on efficient service and excellent Vietnamese comfort food across the board.
+On a chilly 72-degree day in LA, few things beat a bowl of Nong La pho by your lonesome.
+With locations on both Sawtelle and La Brea, the modern Vietnamese cafe has built a large following around its efficient service and excellent Vietnamese comfort food.
 The sesame steak banh mi and pork noodle salad are other must-orders for when you come back by yourself tomorrow.

-The thing about Chef Ludo’s casual Parisian cafe concept is that it’s almost too small to function.
-So unless you want to wait two hours to eat your dinner with friends pressed up against a mirror, you’re only move is to come alone.
-But fly in solo and you’ll be assured a seat at the bar in no time.
+This Parisian-inspired cafe is almost too small to function.
+So unless you want to wait two hours to eat your dinner with friends pressed up against a mirror, your only move is to come alone.
+Fly in solo and you’ll be assured a seat at the bar in no time.
 And despite the tightening grip of claustrophobia around you, the food continues to be worth it.
 Give us that omelette right now.

-Eating pasta isn’t viewed by most people as a solo activity, but you’re not here for them.
-You’re here that warm bowl of carbs and some actual time to decompress.
+Most people might not think of pasta-eating as a solo activity, but you’re not here for them.
+You’re here for that warm bowl of carbs and some actual time to decompress.
 Few places cater to that agenda better than Osteria La Buca.
-The casual Italian tavern across the street from Paramount Studios is the ideal spot to pull up to the bar, grab a bowl of pasta, a deep glass of red wine, and realize talking to other people is actually very overrated.
+The casual Italian tavern across the street from Paramount Studios is the ideal spot to pull up to the bar, grab a bowl of pasta, a deep glass of red wine, and realize that talking to other people is a waste of time.

 If you’re out there alone in the world, ramen is always one of your best bets for nourishment.
 And while you can’t go wrong with most ramen spots in LA these days, our move for a solo journey is always Tsujita LA.
 The Sawtelle staple has lines out the door before noon, so if you can get over there early, you should.
 And then stroll up to the bar and enjoy dip ramen in the company of your favorite person in the world.